-Top 5 4th Quarter Trades of Ac - GuruFocus.com
+Top 5 4th Quarter Trades of AC - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco Russell 1000 Equal Weight ETF has a price-earnings ratio of 13.40 and a price-book ratio of 2.29.
+In terms of valuation, iShares MSCI EAFE Small-Cap ETF has a price-earnings ratio of 11.03 and a price-book ratio of 1.22.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.